 The Underlying Cause of Many Cases of Vertigo

 While every case of vertigo seems to be different, there is one common element that ties many of them together.
 Vertigo complaints often begin after one has suffered some type of head or neck trauma such as a concussion or whiplash.
-This may have resulted from a sports injury, a car accident, a slip and fall, or perhaps even physical abuse.
+This may have resulted from a sports injury, a car accident, a slip, and fall, or perhaps even physical abuse.
 Vertigo may begin immediately following the injury, or it could set in months or even years later.
 What is going on under the surface?

-Helping Vertigo Without Medication
+Helping Sufferers Without Relying on Medication

 If you are looking for a drug-free way to deal with vertigo, upper cervical chiropractic may be the solution for you.
 A case study involving 60 patients revealed that vertigo resolved for 80% of the patients.
 The other 20% all saw a dramatic reduction in symptoms.
 It is interesting to note that the patients in the study were able to identify head or neck injuries that led up to the condition.